Most Popular Bars and Clubs in Beijing 北京最热门的酒吧和俱乐部

 away from their lobby, enclosing it and making it feel separate from the hotel.
 A great place for an aperitif, before heading

-Aria Restaurant, it's also a popular place for an after-work tipple or meeting thanks to the huge wine list and large
+upstairs to Aria Restaurant, it’s also a popular place for an after-work tipple or meeting thanks to the huge wine list and large

 selection of hors d'ouevres.
 The bar stepped up a gear in March 2007 when it headhunted star mixologist Bruce Li.